stevensona/shader-toy/README.md

 ## Known Issues

 * Performance at the moment is not great for certain shaders, and the cause is under investigation
-* Shaders with audio from remote sources are currently not working properly.
+* Shaders with audio from remote sources are currently not working properly, this is however an issue on VSCode side and will be fixed when releasing with Electron 6.
 * There seems to be a very rare bug that causes audio inputs to sound corrupted.

 ## Todo